InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

     microk8s-hostpath (default)   microk8s.io/hostpath   56m
     ```

+## Next - Setup PrimeHub

+Now a MicroK8s-single-node Kubernetes is ready for PrimeHub installation.
+Next, go to [Setup PrimeHub](install_metacontroller) section.

+---

-## Singlenode Troubleshooting
+## Troubleshooting

+You may run into troubles during the installation, we list some of them, hopefully, you find resolutions here.

 ### Using valid hostname and domain

-- validate the hostname of the node with the following regular expression.
+- Validate the hostname of the node with the following regular expression.

     ```bash
     [a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*